DHTMLX/gantt-docs/data/desktop/baselines.md

 {{pronote This functionality is available only in the PRO edition}}

 dhtmlxGantt provides the [built-in functionality](desktop/inbuilt_baselines.md) that allows rendering such extra elements as baselines, deadlines and task constraints by default.
-In case, you need to extend or modify the default features, you can add custom elements into timeline manually as described below.
+In case you need to extend or modify the default features, you can add custom elements into timeline manually as described below.

 Displaying additional elements is usually done by creating a displayable layer and placing custom elements there (using the absolute positioning to put custom elements next to the related task).